Corridor · May 2026

 What about healthcare?▾

-Belize's healthcare situation is the corridor's biggest weakness.
-Public healthcare exists but is basic — most US retirees do NOT use it.
-Three practical layers: (1) Belize private hospitals (Belize Healthcare Partners in Belize City, La Loma Luz Adventist in Cayo) at 30-50% of US cost.
-Adequate for routine + minor surgical.
-(2) Medical evacuation to Houston, Miami, or Mexico (Mérida, Cancún) for serious cases.
-(3) US travel insurance OR international expat insurance (Cigna Global, BMI Global) at $200-$700/mo per adult — strongly recommended given the geography.
-CRITICAL: Medicare does NOT cover Belize (no Caribbean country reciprocity).
-Many established Belize retirees fly to Mexico (Mérida or Cancún private hospitals) for complex procedures, paying out of pocket; the entire trip + procedure often costs less than US insurance copays.
+Belize healthcare is the weak link.
+Public is basic; most US retirees use: (1) Belize private hospitals (Belize Healthcare Partners in Belize City, La Loma Luz Adventist in Cayo) at 30-50% of US cost; (2) Medical evacuation to Mexico (Mérida) or Houston for serious cases; (3) Private international expat insurance (Cigna Global, BMI) at $200-$700/mo per adult.
+Medicare does NOT cover Belize.

 Can I buy property as a foreigner?▾